Hoppers (film): Music

-In August 2025, it was announced that Mark Mothersbaugh would compose the film's score, marking his first composition for a Pixar feature film after composing several short films for the studio.
+In August 2025, it was announced that Mark Mothersbaugh would compose the film's score, marking his first composition for a Pixar feature film after composing for the Toy Story Toons short Hawaiian Vacation (2011) and several Cars Toons shorts for the studio.
+In addition, the film features an original end credits song written and performed by SZA titled "Save the Day", which was released on February 20, 2026.